ibejohn818/vagrant-nomad-consul/README.md

 * nomad: https://developer.hashicorp.com/nomad/docs/install
 * consul: https://developer.hashicorp.com/consul/docs/install

+I also suggest running `dnsmasq` on the host machine to enable consul DNS resolution.
+(IE: {SERVICE-NAME}.service.dc1.consul)
+A configuration fragment for `dnsmasq` is located at `conf/dnsmasq.d/00-consul.conf`

 ## Network
 Each instance will have a NAT nic to connect to the internet and a private network that nomad will utilize as its bridge network when creating docker tasks.